 How to lease an electric vehicle through your business

 Run a small business and thinking about switching to electric cars?
-We’ve got good news—leasing an electric vehicle through your business is easy to set up and there are sizable tax benefits to be had.
+We’ve got good news—leasing an electric vehicle through your business is easy to set up and there are sizeable tax benefits to be had.
 That’s right, if the business leases the car, then there are some attractive tax breaks available to your company.

 Let’s get to know them, shall we?